What Employers Mean by Equivalent Experience

 In your resume, be sure to put the experience most closely matched to the posted requirements at the beginning of the document, if possible.
 This “pride of place” positioning will help seize the hiring manager’s interest and encourage him or her to read through the rest of your resume.
 You might consider using a resume summary statement to highlight the pertinent skills.

-Soft skills, also known as “people skills,” include capabilities like leadership, motivation, oral and written communication, problem-solving, flexibility, teamwork, mediation, time management, and your work ethic.
+Hard skills include teachable proficiencies such as computer knowledge, foreign language proficiency, word processing, or a degree or certification in a specific career field (for example, accounting, management, or business administration).
+Soft skills, also known as “people skills,” include capabilities like leadership, motivation, oral and written communication, problem-solving, flexibility, teamwork, mediation, time management, and work ethic.

 You don’t want to waste your time applying for jobs that are clearly out of your reach and not a good match for your skills.